Research with Human Participants

 Looking for Guidance and Resources?

-The IRB office has a variety of resources that can help you to understand the main processes and guidelines used by the Cornell IRB, as well as external policies, regulations, and best practices that might apply to your research using human participants.
-Visit the IRB Guidance and Resources page (and poke around this website—there are many gems to find!).
+The IRB office has a variety of resources that can help you to understand the main processes and guidelines used by the Cornell IRB, as well as external policies, regulations, and best practices that might apply to your research with human participants.
+Start with our Life Cycle of an IRB Protocol resource for general information about Cornell IRB procedures, and the visit the IRB Guidance and Resources page for more detailed guidance and requirements.

 Get Training

-All research personnel are required to complete human participant research ethics (IRB) training.
+All research personnel listed on an IRB protocol are required to complete human participant research ethics (IRB) training.
 For NIH-funded clinical trials, research personnel must also complete Good Clinical Practice (GCP) training.
 Cornell uses the online CITI program to provide these trainings.

 Take training, or learn more about IRB training requirements and options.